uvarc/rc-learning/content/courses/python_introduction/functions_modules.md

 <summary>Exercise 18</summary>
 <pre>
 <p>
-Convert your program from Exercise 6 to use a function to compute the BMI.
+Convert your program from an earlier exercise to use a function to compute the BMI.
+Remember the formula:
+BMI = (Weight in Kilograms / (Height in Meters x Height in Meters))
 </pre>
 </p>
 </details>

 ### Optional and Keyword Arguments

 Arguments whose values are determined from their ordering in the parameter list are called _positional_ variables.
 Python supports _optional_ and _keyword_ arguments as well.
-Opetional arguments are assigned a default value in the parameter list of the function definition.
+Optional arguments are assigned a default value in the parameter list of the function definition.
 If an optional argument is not present in the argument list passed by the caller, it takes on its default value; otherwise it is positional.

 ```python
 def func(x,y=0,w=3):